ferrous-systems/rust-exercises/exercise-book/src/cpp-interop.md

     let mut june_temps = 0.0;
     for i in 0..count {
         let date = doc.get_string_cell(0, i);
-        // Convert to Rust string - with additional memory overhead if let Ok(date_str) = date.to_str() {
+        // Convert to Rust str - with type-guaranteed no additional memory overhead if let Ok(date_str) = date.to_str() {
             // Check if it's in June - format MM/DD/YYY
             if date_str.starts_with("6/") {